ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 #### Leaders and Followers

-*Leader-based* replication allows writes to only go through the leader, which then sends it to all other *follower replicas*.
+*Leader-based* replication allows writes to only go through the leader, which then sends it to all other *followers*.
 The clients then can query any replica including the leader.
 Although its limitation, it's one of the most used replication algorithms in databases and message brokers.

 Synchronous replication guarantees the followers to have and up-to-date copy of the data, but if one follower didn't respond, the write cannot proceed, that's why in practice only one of few other replicas are synchronous, while other are async.
 Even that sync replication normally is quite fast, there is not guarantee about its latency, that's why async replication is widely used.